rizkyade24/Home_Credit_Indonesia__Data_Scientist_Project_Based_Internship_Program/README.md

 # Home_Credit_Indonesia__Data_Scientist_Project_Based_Internship_Program

+Home Credit has a problem where it requires efficiency and speed in receiving application credit from each customer.
+As a Data Science Intern from Home Credit, we will to process data and create models that are able to predict and assess optimal credit applications and predict credit score customer.
+To facilitate the predicition, we will create a credit scorecard based on the logistic regression model.
+Finally, we will provide solutions for Home Credit with simulation how our model work to predict credit risk customer.

 Here Home Credit Indonesia provides customer data.
 And it was found that out of 1413701 customers, 91% of customers received loan rejection.